-Wolverhampton Grammar School - Senior School Rules
+Appendix 2: Wolverhampton Grammar School - Senior School Rules

-School Philosophy

-Transforming lives as well as minds.
+School Philosophy: Transforming lives as well as minds.

-Our School was founded in 1512 to provide a "good, moral education" and that same goal motivates us today.
+Our School was founded in 1512 to provide a 'good, moral education' and that same goal motivates us today.
+Wolverhampton Grammar School is an inclusive and inspiring community built on respect, individuality, equity and kindness.
+The main school rules are based on the five WGS Values and Expectations.

-We are committed to our education and embracing of opportunities and challenges
+1. We are committed to our education and embracing of opportunities and challenges